samplemaker/freefem_matlab_octave_plot/README.md

 ## Notes on MEX Compilation

 Octave:<br>
-In Octave seek to the folder `./ffmatlib/` and invoke the command
+In Octave seek to the folder `./ffmatlib/` and invoke the two commands

 `mkoctfile --mex -Wall  ffplottri2grid.c`
+`mkoctfile --mex -Wall  fftet2gridfast.c`

 Windows:<br>
 Under Windows with Microsoft Visual Studio invoke

 `mex  ffplottri2grid.c -v -largeArrayDims COMPFLAGS='$COMPFLAGS /Wall'`
+`mex  fftet2gridfast.c -v -largeArrayDims COMPFLAGS='$COMPFLAGS /Wall'`

 If your build fails with Microsoft Visual Studio 10 ensure to enable C99-standart or you can try to change the file name into *.cpp, forcing MVSD to use a C++ compiler.